group of PA students posing outside college building

 Transfer of Credit

 The program does not grant transfer credit.
 This includes prerequisite credit for work-related experiences and credit for completing a public health degree at a different institution.
+There is no acceleration or advanced standing in the program regardless of prior experience or degree.

 Applications from TUC MPH Students and/or Graduates of Other MPH Programs